 Key terms and acronyms used in CONNECT.

 Combined total activity, starting from the earliest year for which CONNECT has complete data and ending with the selected time frame.
-ATD data starts in Week 1 of 2014 for the U.S. and Canada and 2019 for other countries/worldwide.
+Read more here.

-Breakout category within Commercial Model.
-Ad-Supported Streams come from DSPs that offer a free product with ad breaks.
+Streams from any DSP (Digital Streaming Provider) that offers a free product with ad breaks.

 Number of people that heard a spin on terrestrial or satellite radio.
 Airplay Audience is determined by station reach and time of day.